About

 We’re preparing the next generation of leaders

-The roots of our college go back to 1925, when the first forestry professor was hired at Virginia Tech.
-Since that time, we’ve continued to teach students core skills and maintain the land-grant tradition of community outreach, while also pursuing projects at the cutting edge of conservation and sustainability.
+Since the first forestry professor was hired at Virginia Tech in 1925, our college has been teaching students core skills and maintaining the land grant tradition of community outreach, while pursuing projects at the cutting edge of conservation and sustainability.

-Because we believe that we have a responsibility to sustainably manage our natural resources, we’re ensuring that CNRE graduates have the skills employers need and are ready to take on the world’s toughest challenges.
-We’re preparing the leaders who will make the world a better place through a focus on real-world experience, professional skills, and career-building opportunities like:
+We believe we have a responsibility to sustainably manage our natural resources.
+We're preparing the leaders who will make the world a better place through a focus on real-world experience, professional skills, and career-building opportunities like hands-on field and lab experiences, internships, and research.
+We’re ensuring that CNRE graduates have the skills employers need and are ready to take on the world’s toughest challenges.

 A community of scholars who care